For many users, this is a good choice.

-To build a site on WordPress.org, you’ll need a WordPress hosting account and a domain name.
-If your WordPress.com site already has a custom domain name, then you need to get a web hosting plan from a hosting provider.
+As said above, to build a site on WordPress.org, you’ll need a WordPress hosting account and a domain name.
+If your WordPress.com site already has a custom domain name, you need to get a web hosting plan from a hosting provider.

-Besides the hosting account, you will need login details of WordPress.com account to move all of your posts, pages, media, comments, and other files over to wordpress.org site.
+Besides the hosting account, you will need login details of WordPress.com account to move all of your posts, pages, media, comments, and other files over to the WordPress.org site.

-Follow this guide to learn how to move your blog from wordpress.com to a self-hosted version (wordpress.org) without losing content.
+Follow our step by step guide to learn how to move your blog from WordPress.com to a self-hosted WordPress.org version without losing content.

 Most of the hosting providers offer migration services, but if you want to do it on your own, follow our step by step complete guide below.

-How to Move Blog from WordPress.com to WordPress.org
+How to Move Your Blog from WordPress.com to WordPress.org

-How is the migration from wordpress.com to wordpress.org different?
-WordPress users don’t have any FTP or database access in the free version (wordpress.com).
-Also, we can’t migrate our website through a plugin, as wordpress.com doesn’t allow us to upload plugins.
-Then what options are we left with to move our free blog to a self-hosted website?
-The only choice we have is to export pages, posts, and categories from wordpress.com and then import data files into a new website and redirect WordPress.com site to WordPress.org site.
+WordPress.com users don’t have any FTP or database access in the free version (WordPress.com).
+We can’t migrate our website through a plugin, as WordPress.com doesn’t allow us to upload plugins.
+What options do we have to move our free blog to a self-hosted website?
+We only have the option to export pages, posts, and categories from WordPress.com and then import the data files into a new website and then redirect from our old WordPress.com site to our new WordPress.org site.

-Without delay, let’s dive into the details on how to switch between WordPress.com and WordPress.org:
+Let’s dive into the details and see how to switch from WordPress.com to WordPress.org: